By Karen A. Soukiasian

 Inherently, your dog’s breed may have a low reaction threshold.
 If that is the case, he is going to be quicker to react to lower levels of perceived personal threats.

-If he is genetically programmed to herd, protect, or chase, he will need your Alpha direction to help him learn children are not cows, sheep, invaders or vermin!
+If he is genetically programmed to herd, protect, or chase, he will need your direction to help him learn children are not cows, sheep, invaders or vermin!

 Many puppies leave their litter and go home with well-behaved adults who have few friends with children.
 They just don’t have the learning experience to prepare them for the erratic and unpredictable behavior of young humans.